 If you’ve been chosen to be an usher and you’re feeling a bit baffled about what that entails, keep reading to find out about all of the roles of an usher.

-Luckily for the ushers, much of their duties involve the wedding day itself, so there isn’t much planning to do.
-As the usher, you will be expected to come along when the groom and best man go suit shopping and attend suit fittings.
+Luckily for the ushers, most of their duties fall on the wedding day itself, so there isn’t much planning to do.
+As the usher, you will be expected to go suit shopping with the groom and best man, and attend suit fittings.

 Make sure it’s clear who is paying for any costs involved with the suits – whether they’re hired or bought.
 Traditionally, the couple foot the bill, but they may ask for you to pay or for a contribution towards the cost.